chadsansing/iot-escape-room-workshop/day-1/activities.md

   - Our room may be a small set, a series of demos or puzzles, or a gallery walk.
   - We will decide on a theme together and begin writing and building our room.
   - We will share what we have with the public tomorrow afternoon.

+## Forming groups

+Invite participants to form groups according to the comfort levels and interest in designing and building the group's IoT escape room.

+For example, we set up 4 stations for groups like these:

+- **Documentation:** Create the facilitation materials needed to run a workshop like this one.
+- **Storytelling:** Develop the story of the escape room and help the prototyping groups create puzzles that fit within it.
+- **Paper prototyping:** Use paper, cardboard, cardstock, glue, and other materials to crate puzzles that model different kinds of IoT interactions and issues without needing to build or code soemthing like a circuit or script.
+- **Device Prototyping:** Use available protyping materials such as paper circuitry supplies, arduinos, Raspberry Pis, and other electronics supplies to create puzzles that fit within the room's narrative and encourage participants to ask questions about their privacy and sucrity on conncted devices.

+Our hope was to differentiate in a way that allowed everyone to find a role in the project that felt fulfilling and gave them a concrete way to contribute to the work.

+Other instances of the workshop might also group participants by puzzle or any other facet of the design or escape room experience.